vyos/vyos-build/README.md

 ```

 After the docker container is running you can git clone the vyos-build repository inside the container
-and follow up the bellow instructions in order to build the VyOs ISO image
+and follow up the bellow instructions in order to build the VyOS ISO image

 ## Building the ISO image